Medea (1969 film): Reception

+Overall, modern criticism has tended to emphasise the film’s visual and symbolic ambition, as well as Callas’s performance, which remains her only feature film role.

 Home video release

 The film was released on blu-ray in Region 2 by the British Film Institute and was also made available on the BFI Player streaming service.
 In Region 1/A, the Criterion Collection released the film in 2023 on blu-ray in a 9-BD box set Pasolini 101.